Cangas, Pontevedra: Government

 The municipality of Cangas is administered by a mayor-council government, the Concello de Cangas, which meets in the Casa do Concello on Avenida Castelao.
 After the local elections of 2015 the municipality is governed by a coalition of Cangas Left Alternative (coalition of United Left and the FPG), the Galician Nationalist Bloc and Assembly for Unity (ASpUN).

 Geography

 Parishes

-The municipality of Cangas is divided into six parishes:
+The municipality of Cangas is divided into five parishes: